JGarza189/genome-utilities/Scripts/README.md

  ### rename.headers.fasta.sh

- Extracts organism name from raw GenBank FASTA file and renames sequences with only the organism entry [organism=X]
+ Extracts organism name from raw GenBank FASTA file and renames sequences with only the organism entry [organism=x]

  #### Usage: